creativeview/currentcost-emoncms-uploader/README.md

 $ pm2 start cc2emon-server.js
 ```

-- Setup startup script
-To generate an active startup script run this command:
+- Finally setup a startup script to generate an active startup script using this command:
 ```
 $ pm2 startup
 ```